 Mark products and surfaces with a pen or pencil.

 Carbon black is often used as a filler or reinforcing component in rubber roller linings.
 If rolled against a hard surface, they can leave unpleasant marks, especially for applications like finished goods handling or printing.
 This problem is not present in polyurethane rollers, as they don’t use carbon black.

-Dynamic and static two types of imbalance can occur in a roller core.
-When the roller is allowed to turn freely, static imbalance refers to the roller moving to its heavier side.
+Dynamic and static are two types of imbalance in a roller core.
+When the roller can turn freely, static imbalance refers to the roller moving to its heavier side.

-The dynamic imbalance creates vibration or rocking motion when the roller is rotated at its maximum speed.
+The dynamic imbalance creates vibration or rocking motion when the roller rotates at maximum speed.
 Dynamic imbalance is usually corrected on polyurethane rollers.

-A computer-controlled, dynamic balancing system tests the roller for dynamic balance, and it determines where and how much counterweight is needed for proper balance.
+A computer-controlled, dynamic balancing system tests the roller for dynamic balance, determining where and how much counterweight is needed for proper balance.

 Building and bonding